wangxf2000/masterclass/ranger-atlas/README.md

 - This will run for about 10min.
 Once complete, proceed to part 2 below and complete the manual steps

+- Note: enabling LLAP (along with all the other components required) may require extra memory resources on your VM

 ## Login details

 - Ambari port: 8080 login: admin/BadPass#1